telepresenceio/telepresence/docs/install/client.md

 import Platform from '@src/components/Platform';

-# Install
+# Client Installation

-Install Telepresence OSS by running the commands below for your OS.
-If you are not the administrator of your cluster, you will need [administrative RBAC permissions](../reference/rbac#administrating-telepresence) to install and use Telepresence in your cluster.
+Install the Telepresence client on your workstation by running the commands below for your OS.

 <Platform.TabGroup>
 <Platform.MacOSTab>